NOTE: If you are using Google Tag Manager to load the Microsoft Clarity script, you must first set up compatibility with Google Consent Mode.

 Click into your respective license

-Click ‘edit policy details’ for the Cookie Policy and Consent Tool
+Click ‘edit’ for the Cookie Policy and Consent Tool

 Paste this code directly below your Usecentrics V3 script (from step #1 above):